ako/ConnectorKitDemo/readme.md

----
-title: "Building Microflow actions using the Mendix Connector Kit"
+# Building Microflow actions using the Mendix Connector Kit
-space: "Mendix 7 How-to's"
-category: "Extendability"
-parent:
-description: "Create custom Microflow actions using advanced Connector Kit options"
-tags: ["Java","Connector Kit","Microflow action","Parameter type"]
-toc-level: 1
-output:
-  word_document: default
-  html_document: default
----

 ## 1 Introduction

 Last year with Mendix 6.6 we introduced [the Connector Kit][4].
 The goal of this